 Just like magic, this MVP testing strategy is all about creating an illusion in the mind of your audience.
 Wizard of the Oz can be your savior if you don’t have enough funds to build a complete MVP.
 Under this approach, what your audience sees is much more sophisticated than what you actually build.

-Zappos, the pioneer in the online shoe retailing business, is a classic example of how successful this MVP testing technique can be.
+Zappos, the pioneer in the online shoe retailing business, is a classic example of this MVP testing technique's success.
 The founder Nick Swinmurn had a great idea of selling shoes online but he wasn’t sure whether people would be willing to buy shoes without trying them on.
-He didn’t want to invest money in an idea the demand of which was still only in his head.
+He didn’t want to invest money in an idea whose demand was still only in his head.

-To verify whether his business would create value in the market, he set up a website.
+He set up a website to verify whether his business would create value in the market.
 He then went to local shoe stores, clicked pictures of the shoes, and put them for sale on his website.
 This way, he made his customers believe that Zappos was a brand with a huge inventory and a supply chain system in place.
-In reality, he would simply buy the shoes and get them delivered to his customers for the first few orders.
+In reality, he would buy the shoes and get them delivered to his customers for the first few orders.

 Now that he knew his business model had a demand, he went ahead and created a full-fledged startup.
 Later in 2009, the million-dollar shoe retailer was acquired by the eCommerce giant Amazon.